stellargraph/stellargraph/demos/node-classification-graphsage/README.md

 # GraphSAGE and Node2Vec Node Classification

-This is an example of using the Homogenous GraphSAGE algorithm [1] to classify nodes in a graph.
+This is an example of using the GraphSAGE algorithm [1] for semi-supervised node classification in a homogeneous network.

 ## Requirements
 All examples use Python 3.6 and the StellarGraph library.
 To install the StellarGraph library